CVE-2000-1244

 01 // Technical Summary

 Computer Associates InoculateIT Agent for Exchange Server is vulnerable to a critical bypass, allowing attackers to deliver malicious attachments by omitting the 'From' header in SMTP emails.
-This flaw circumvents the agent's virus scanning, potentially leading to malware infection and system compromise.
-Successful exploitation grants attackers the ability to execute arbitrary code on the Exchange server.
+This flaw enables attackers to circumvent the agent's virus scanning, potentially leading to malware infection and system compromise.

 02 // Vulnerability Mechanism